pvakaris/tracery-plusplus/README.md

 This language enables users to define the behaviour of their social media posts using a higher level of abstraction and a more straightforward syntax.
 With the implementation of Tracery++, people will have greater flexibility and autonomy in content generation, regardless of their technical background.

+The code written in tpp modelling language will be translated into Tracery Javascript code using automated code generation tools.
+In addition, the modelling language also includes a test suite that can check if the .tpp files are well formed and do  not contain any inaccuracies.

 ## Example

 **File extension is .tpp**